What is Proms at St Jude's

 We offer evening concerts with top national and international artists; lunchtime free of charge music recitals; a LitFest weekend with best-selling authors; an extensive programme of children and family oriented musical events and activities, a wide selection of Heritage Walks; a stand-up comedy night; a buzzing licensed refreshment marquee; and a LitFest café with delicious home-made cakes.

 We give all our surplus funds to charity.
 Three pounds in four go to Toynbee Hall to help disadvantaged young people.
 The rest goes to the North London Hospice, which provides the best of life, at the end of life, for everyone.
 The hospice offers palliative care and a wide range of support to people across the London boroughs of Barnet, Enfield and Haringey.

 Our music programme is designed to cater for a wide range of tastes, with a focus on classical and jazz.
 We attract world class artists and are proud to support rising talent in our daytime concerts.

 We have an active education programme, promoting live classical music to children and young people.

-Access is an important part of our credo and we aim to offer events available to all, regardless of age, financial means or health.
-We also do our best to promote environmental responsibility.
-The festival brings together the community and attracts many visitors from other parts of the country and overseas.
+The festival brings together the local community and attracts many visitors from other parts of the country and overseas.
 We rely on sponsorship and Friends for our success and are always delighted to discuss ideas with new supporters.